A Record 38-million People Displaced

 Yemen, states the group's report, accounted for one quarter of conflict-related displacement globally in 2015, the result of the country's grip in yet another sectarian Muslim war, with the Shiite Houthi rebels, supported by the Islamic Republic of Iran, battling forces loyal to the internationally recognized government whom Saudi Arabia's intervention is supporting, in an obviously proxy war between the two regional sectarian antagonists, Iran and Saudi Arabia.
 In Yemen's case, 2.2 million people have been uprooted in that impoverished country.

-Displaced people from minority Yazidi sect, fleeing violence from forces loyal to Islamic State in Sinjar
+Displaced people from the minority Yazidi sect, fleeing violence from forces loyal to Islamic State in Sinjar

-town, walk towards Syrian border, on outskirts of Sinjar mountain (Photo: Stringer Iraq / Reuters, August 2014).
+town, walk toward the Syrian border, on the outskirts of Sinjar mountain (Photo: Stringer Iraq / Reuters, August 2014).

 Syria, with its 1.3 million displaced, and Iraq with 1.1 million, round out the top three conflict-riddled countries responsible for the greatest number of internally displaced.
 Which doesn't address those having left the geographic boundaries of their home countries to become refugees, currently flooding European nations in their attempts to escape the dysfunctional dangers of their countries mired in ongoing conflicts that have their genesis in tribal, sectarian antipathies leading to massively bloody assaults.